Announcing Taro: A New Protocol for Multi-Asset Bitcoin and Lightning 🍠💱🌍

 Last year brought an explosion of growth to the Lightning Network.
 New users from all around the world, but especially Latam (e.g. El Salvador, Guatemala, Argentina, Brazil) and West Africa (e.g. Nigeria, Ghana), experienced instantly settled, low fee, peer-to-peer transactions without financial intermediaries for the first time.
 We've continually heard from people, developers, and startups in emerging markets such as Galoy, Strike, Ibex Mercado, Paxful, and Bitnob that adding stablecoin assets to Lightning would expand financial access for their communities.

 Taro enables wallet developers to provide users with a USD-denominated balance and a BTC-denominated balance (or any number of assets) in the same wallet, trivially sending value across the Lightning Network just as they do today.
-Importantly, as more users are onboarded to Lighting wallets through fiat, they will be able to easily acquire and use bitcoin.
+Importantly, as more users are onboarded to Lightning wallets through fiat, they will be able to easily acquire and use bitcoin.
 This is what bringing bitcoin to billions looks like.

 How does a Taro transfer over Lightning work?